deuterium-cloud/quarkus-hibernate-reactive/README.md

 # Hibernate reactive Project

-This project uses Quarkus, the Supersonic Subatomic Java Framework.

-If you want to learn more about Quarkus, please visit its website: https://quarkus.io/ .
+This is Demo Quarkus project to try reactive hibernate

 ## Running the application in dev mode